WIP-FM: Hard rock format

-In 1995, WYSP abandoned classic rock for a new contemporary hard rock format during a period when former WMMR morning host John DeBella joined the station.
-WYSP returned to classic rock again a few years later, but ultimately switched back to a current, hard-rock format.
+In 1995, WYSP abandoned classic rock for a contemporary hard rock format during a period when former WMMR morning host John DeBella joined the station.
+DeBella took over the afternoon drive slot and, within one year, helped the station achieve a number-one rating in its core demographic.
+WYSP returned to classic rock again a few years later.

 Purchase by CBS Radio

 In 1996, Infinity Broadcasting merged with CBS Radio.
 CBS already owned rival rock station WMMR, and the Infinity merger left CBS one station over the FCC's ownership limit at that time.
 WMMR was sold to Greater Media.
 This left empty space at the KYW-AM-TV studios on Independence Mall, which served as the headquarters for CBS' broadcasting operations in Philadelphia.
 On April 5, 1997, WMMR and WYSP switched studios, with WYSP moving to 5th and Market Street near Independence Mall in Downtown Philadelphia and WMMR moving to Bala Cynwyd.

 Talk shows added to rock format

 Over its years as a rock station, WYSP sometimes added talk-intensive or talk-based shows during the daytime hours.
 In 1986, WYSP was the first affiliate when The Howard Stern Show began syndicating from its New York City home base.
 Stern was often the top show in the ratings when he was heard in mornings from 6-10 a.m. on WYSP.
 (Stern left for Sirius Satellite Radio in 2005.)

 Over time, other syndicated shows made WYSP their Philadelphia home, including Opie and Anthony and Don and Mike.
 While some shows proved successful in their time slot, the station did not retain many of them, usually replacing them with the music format.